 - Remote management: the ability to manage and configure the software remotely, through a web-based interface or mobile app.

-What are the Benefits of Using Parental Control Software?
+Benefits of Using Parental Control Software

 - Protecting children from inappropriate or harmful content: by filtering and blocking access to certain websites and types of content, parental control software can help keep children safe from exposure to violent, sexual, or other age-inappropriate material.